syzer/battle-bots/README.md

 ## Rules of the game

-- At the beginning of the game, there are 4 bots, battling in a world of 10x30 cells.
+- At the beginning of the game, there are 3 bots of 4 different colors, battling in a world of 10x30 cells.
 - Each bot has an energy level, starting with 9.
-When the energy level of the Bot reaches 0, the bot loses.
+  - When the energy level of the Bot reaches 0, the bot loses.
   - The number of the bot in the terminal is its energy level.
 - Each bot has a chainsaw with which to attack the enemies.
   - The chainsaw is represented as the arrow in the terminal (`↓`, `↑`, `←`, `→`).